-Each MAS faculty mentor has the option to mentor up to 5 students per semester, but is not required to.
-Plan your capstone early and thoroughly.
+Each MAS faculty mentor has the option to mentor up to 5 students per semester.
+Make your plans for Capstone early.

-Students must submit a preliminary proposal to their capstone mentor by the following date:
+Students must submit a proposal to their Capstone mentor by the following date:

-This proposal, when signed by the mentor, will be routed to student services.
+This proposal, when signed by the mentor, will be routed to the Recorder who will give permission to enroll within 48 hours.
 Students must also submit an intent to graduate form.
 These two forms will be required by student services in order to grant permission to register for N499.

 Yes, it is in the very best interest of all students to finish their project at the appointed time and present their work at the capstone presentation event.
 Students will have a chance to have one-on-one contact with local industry representatives that may come by their presentation.
 All students who do not present their project at the scheduled time will receive a reduction in their final grade.

 Who will be the mentor for the Capstone project?